Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models

-While the optimal configuration for running LLM-based TCFL may vary depending on the specific needs and datasets of each debugging team, the overall findings of RQ2 indicate that the top-3 block-level setting using \(T_{min}\) strikes an effective balance between precision and recall for FL.
+While the optimal configuration for running LLM-based TCFL may vary depending on the specific needs and datasets of each debugging team, the overall findings indicate that the top-3 block-level setting using \(T_{min}\) strikes an effective balance between precision and recall for FL.
 Compared to top-1, it achieves higher recall, and unlike top-5 and top-10, it prevents a drop in precision.
 Furthermore, using code blocks provides a focused and informative scope for fault investigation, as they cover a smaller range of statements than functions while offering more context than individual lines.
 Finally, selecting \(T_{min}\) as the input trace for this setting yields slightly better performance across all metrics.

-\Finding{Our findings for RQ2 demonstrate that our proposed LLM-based approach, which to the best of our knowledge is the first TCFL technique applied to industrial test cases, is capable of identifying faults effectively at various levels of code granularity.
-Our approach prunes unnecessary test code without execution while preserving FL performance.
-As explained above, we propose top-3 block-level FL using our CFG-based pruning technique as a pragmatic FL setting, achieving 34\% precision, 60.9\% recall, and 81\% hit rate.
-The practical implications of these results will be discussed in~\autoref{Discussion}. }

-\subsection{RQ3: The Impact of Estimated Execution Traces on the Efficiency and Scalability of LLM-Based TCFL}

-To address RQ3, we evaluate how pruning the faulty test code affects the total number of input tokens processed by the LLM, as well as its inference time.
-The reported inference times exclude the model loading duration, which is typically high during the first inference when the model has not yet been loaded into the GPU.
-Results are presented in ~\autoref{table4}.
+\annotate{C2.2}To evaluate how pruning the input test code affects the scalability and efficiency of our technique, we measure both the token usage and the LLM's inference time.
+The reported inference times exclude the model-loading time, which is typically high during the first inference when the model has not yet been loaded into the GPU.
+Results are presented in \autoref{table4}.
 On average, \(T_{max}\) at the function level results in the fewest total input tokens, with approximately 3,770 tokens per test case.
 As expected, the total output token count rises as the number of requested outputs (\(k\)) increases, with line-level outputs producing the largest number of tokens due to the inclusion of both line numbers and their content.